Clare Stanley QC

-- “She has a mastery of trusts disputes,” “she is very straightforward to deal with and very pragmatic, with a ‘no panic’ approach.
+- “She has a mastery of trusts disputes.
+She is very straightforward to deal with and very pragmatic, with a ‘no panic’ approach.
 She’s an excellent advocate, and is extremely thorough and well prepared.”
-Chambers & Partners HNW 2019
+Chambers & Partners, 2020

 - “Clare is a punchy advocate with real gravitas in the area of contentious trusts.”
 Legal 500, 2019

 - “She is meticulously prepared for trials and always gives you complete confidence.
 She is on top of everything and is very good at dealing with witnesses.
 She is a firepower advocate.”
 Chambers & Partners HNW, 2018

 - “Judges are very complimentary about her and how she controls matters.
 She absolutely knows what she is doing and takes total command of the case by dint of her easy and straightforward manner.”
 Chambers & Partners, 2018

 - “Clare is insightful and can really help clients with overall strategy.
 Her turnaround time is amazing and she is very amiable.”
 Chambers & Partners, 2018

 Recent cases (where parties are confidential, names have been anonymised):